 Automatic tasks have a property called Show Feedback.
 When this property is activated, Bizagi will immediately execute the Activity through its Work Portal; a wait page will be displayed while the request is processed, notifying the completion or failure of this execution.
 As the Sub-Process is multiple, the wait page of this task (feedback) cannot be displayed to the end users.

-Ensure an interface has been successfully completed before the Process to continue
+Make sure an interface has been successfully completed before the Process to continue

 In scenarios where your Process is integrated with external systems and the information involved in that integration is sent to Bizagi in an asynchronous manner, it is recommended to use BPMN Events in the modeled Process.